 For the body: pregnancy, illness, healing, childbirth, menopause, operations ...

 have a quilt made for yourself when you hit a milestone in your healing journey, make one from old clothes that you are still attached to but that you can no longer wear due to an illness or operation, have a baby quilt made from your maternity clothes, ...

-Stories For Inanna aims to be an antidote to our current dystopian time, honouring the unique, imperfect and intuitive.
-By recognising the importance of marking significant life passages that are individually and collectively meaningful, and by mindfully creating conscious rituals that honour and celebrate the unique process of our lives, we can becoming more present for ourselves.
+Stories For Inanna aims to be an antidote to our current dystopian time, honoring the unique, imperfect and intuitive.
+By recognising the importance of marking significant life passages that are individually and collectively meaningful, and by mindfully creating conscious rituals that honor and celebrate the unique processes of our lives, we can become more present for ourselves.